alpha-prosoft/edd-core/src/README.md

                 :send-response send-response)
 ```

-Example of implemneted filters are in lambda.core.filters ns.
+Example of implemneted filters are in lambda.filters ns.